Eagle-Eye-Solutions/integration-commerce-tools/integration/docs/how-it-works.md

 }
 ```

+For requests to the EE AIR API, logs include the EE API Unique Call ID (`x-ees-called-unique-id`), which helps troubleshoot issues or unexpected behaviors in AIR that may not be treated/returned as an error.
+This logged for successful requests and failed requests that reached AIR and provided a response.

+Depending on the error, the request payload and/or error response data may be logged as well.
+These logs can be checked using Connect's [deployment log search](https://docs.commercetools.com/connect/deployment-logs#query-deployment-logs).

 ## Subscription module

 When performing cart creation/updates (like changing line item quantities, or adding voucher codes) a transaction is